 This article will help you:

-Amplitude supports two types of syncs for computations, properties, cohorts, and recommendations: on-demand and automated.
-On-demand syncs are ad-hoc, one-time syncs, useful for audience testing and one-off campaigns.
-Automated syncs are scheduled on a daily or hourly cadence—so as your cohort audience membership changes, or the underlying predicted probabilities of the user change, Amplitude will automatically adjust their cohort membership in connected destinations as well.
+On-demand syncs are useful for audience testing and one-off campaigns.
+Automated syncs are scheduled on a daily or hourly frequency—so as your cohort audience membership changes, or the underlying predicted probabilities of the user change, Amplitude Audiences will automatically adjust their cohort membership in connected destinations as well.
+Real-time syncs update each minute and are built for interactive use cases where a rapid update is required.

 No more CSV downloads or manual syncs required—whenever your users take an action in your app, they’ll be automatically synced to your respective ad, email, or testing platform.